atul-dhadse/Bubble-Sort-Visualization/README.md

 -> Also the height difference betweeen two consicuitive bars is set in variable STEP, initially set to 5 for 150 bars,for less number of bars you can increase for better visuals.

+-> The gap between two consecutive bars is set in variable GAP.

-You can visualize for upto 200 bars with STEP = 4 (Don't forget to increase FPS, else for 200 bars visuals will run for too long...)
+You can visualize for upto 200 bars with STEP = 4 and GAP = 2 (Don't forget to increase FPS, else for 200 bars visuals will run for too long...)

 Press ESC Key or the CROSS any time to quit...